 - Add the drained garlic and onion mixture to the bowl with the black beans.
-Stir in the chili powder, cumin, salt, and pepper.
+Stir in the chili powder, chipotle chili powder, cumin, salt, and pepper.

 - Add beaten egg to the bowl and combine.
 Stir in bread crumbs.
 Form mixture into 4 patties.